 Using a Mason Jar or Shaker

-Fill a clean mason jar halfway with warm milk, then seal firmly and shake strongly for thirty to sixty seconds.
-The movement produces air bubbles that turn into a lovely froth.
-Remove the lid and microwave for 30 seconds to steady the foam.
+Fill a clean mason jar halfway with warm milk, then seal firmly and shake vigorously for 30-60 seconds.
+The movement creates air bubbles that form a light form.
+Remove the lid and microwave for 30 seconds to stabilise the foam.

 Whisking by Hand for a Quick Solution

-Pour warm milk into a deep bowl and quickly whisk in a circular motion.
+Pour warm milk into a deep bowl and whisk quickly in a circular motion.
 Whisk for 1–2 minutes until froth appears on top.
-With this approach, you have total texture control and little after-cleaning.
+This method gives you full control over the texture and requires minimal cleanup.

 Kitchen Tools You Can Use Instead of a Frother

 Milk foam is created well with your usual kitchen equipment.
-These substitutes provide professional results without buying specialized coffee equipment.
+These tools can give you similar results without buying specialized coffee equipment.

 Handheld Whisks and Electric Mixers

-Electric mixers produce thick, steady foam rather quickly.
+Electric mixers create thick foam in seconds.
 Splattering can be prevented by using the whisk attachment on low speed.
-Though more work and time are needed to get the same fluffy texture, handheld whisks also function.
+Hand whisks work too, but they require more effort to get the same fluffy texture; handheld whisks also function.

 French Press Method for Thick Froth

 Heat milk to 150 degrees Fahrenheit, then pour into a French press and rapidly push the plunger for fifteen to twenty seconds.
-The mesh screen captures air ideally, producing thick, cafe-quality froth that keeps its form wonderfully in beverages.
+The mesh screen traps air ideally, producing thick, cafe-quality froth that holds its shape well in beverages.

 Stovetop and Microwave Techniques for Frothing